voydz/xamarin-react-native/README.md

 ```

 #### 2. Either use the react packager
 This will only work for debug builds.
-Run the following ocmmand and check that your javascript bundle is available on `http://localhost:8081/index.bundle`
+Run the following command and check that your javascript bundle is available on `http://localhost:8081/index.bundle`

 ```bash
 # run react native packager